NamelessCoding/NamelessCoding.github.io/raypathtracer.md

 # **2D Path Tracing**
 When path tracing in the second dimension, you start off from the current pixel position, choose a random direction and you shoot the ray until it hits an object.
 In this case the objects were either refractive, or were emissive.
 If the ray hits an emissive object it stops at that point and the throughput * light emission is added to the final color, overall very simple.One issue I've found that I've yet to figure out is that whenever I create a 2D prism, I never manage to get good dispersion, the way I would've expected it.
 There is a way to make it work and we'll talk about that after this paragraph is over.
 This method does however still generate beautiful images as seen below:

 ![Octocat](https://github.com/NamelessCoding/NamelessCoding.github.io/blob/main/assets/images/2pd5.png?raw=true)
 ![Octocat](https://github.com/NamelessCoding/NamelessCoding.github.io/blob/main/assets/images/2pd4.png?raw=true)

+One big issue with this way of generating an image is that the noise can become a big hurdle to overcome, there are some denoisers out there, one which I prefer being by Intel and Nvidia.
+However on the other hand, it takes a while for it to converge.

 # **2D Ray Tracing**